adamzerner/vue-starter/README.md

 - It's only being loaded in production.
 - To finish setting it up you'll need to sign up with Google Analytics, and then set the `VUE_APP_GTAG_ID` environment variable in production.
 - `<cookies-notice>` is being used for GDPR compliance.
 It utilizes LocalStorage.

+### Home page

+The template is based off of Julian Shapiro's advice for [how to construct landing pages](https://www.julian.com/guide/growth/landing-pages).

+From his guide:

+> Tip — If you don’t yet have noteworthy customers, provide your product for free to people at well-known companies.
+Then place their company logos on your site if they wind up using you.